fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blog/blog-article.md

 # Comparing Azure Tools for Sentiment Analysis

+Imagine you are the head of Public Relations for a famous company.
+You want to prevent all the "bad buzz" that could affect the image of your company.
+To achieve this, you would need to be able to detect _NEGATIVE_ messages on the Internet in order to act before the word spreads.
-_Sentiment Analysis_ is one of the most classic [NLP] problems :

-> Given a sentence, would you say its rather _POSITIVE_ or _NEGATIVE_ ?
+_Sentiment Analysis_ is one of the most classic [NLP] problems : **Given a piece of text, would you say its rather _POSITIVE_ or _NEGATIVE_ ?**

-This questions seems so simple at first !
-It seems almost natural to our human mind to classify simple sentences :
+It seems almost natural to a human mind to classify simple sentences :

 > "I love my friends because they make me happy everyday!" 👍